by ERIN SPAIN

 - Beneficence (do what’s right)

-Abel Kho, MD, is the director of Feinberg’s new Institute for Augmented Intelligence in Medicine (I.AIM).
+Abel Kho, MD, is the director of Feinberg’s new Institute for Artificial Intelligence in Medicine (I.AIM).

 “There are not many things in life that have a positive spin when you say ‘artificial,’” he says. “‘Augmented’ emphasizes the human touch in medicine and how it can be enhanced or augmented with technology — not replaced.
 AI is a tool, like a stethoscope or scalpel.
 And it’s most powerful when guided by the hands of clinicians.”